Vishal2318/M1_CProject/README.md

 # _CProject
 Step In Project
-It helps to get the idea about electricity billing process.
-This Project is creaated by using C programming and it helps to prevent the idea about your billing.
+It helps to get the idea about banking management system process.
+This Project is creaated by using C programming and it helps to prevent the idea about your bank system.